frankschoeman/Godot-ComicShader/README.md

 To be implemented:
 - Half-tone texture option for gradients
-- Seperate textures/colors for light and dark with accurate colors.
+- Seperate textures/colors input for light and dark with accurate colors.
 - Code optimization since the groundwork is made in the visual editor
+- More options and parameters